emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has collection and search filters, but more content discoverability options would be nice. ⚠️
 1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
 1. Site works well, but doesn't look too great on mobile. ⚠️
 1. Site does not have a custom player. ❌

 ***
-## PressPlay
-### Score: 16/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for new content, but struggles to find older stuff. ⚠️
-1. Has 4 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI is nice, feels unique, modern, and search shows results as you type. ✔️
-1. Has built in subs for most content + allows adjustments or adding own. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have watch lists, and you can login to sync them across devices. ✔️
-1. Has sorting options and some collections, but overall content discovery tools could be added / improved. ⚠️
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. ⚠️
-1. Site does not have a custom player. ❌

-***
-## Novafork
-### Score 16/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. 21 servers, but they don't auto-switch if ones fails. ⚠️
-1. Some servers have episode auto-next, but many don't. ⚠️
-1. Site is very nice to look at, search works well. ✔️
-1. Players have built in subtitles for most content. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
-1. Has decent sorting, but better discoverability options could be added. ⚠️
-1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
-1. Site doesn't work well or look great on mobile. ❌
-1. Site does not have a custom player. ❌

-***